Winter Cycling Gear Guide

 As it starts to get even colder, it’s important to protect your head, hands and toes even more aggressively.
 There's nothing like a warm hat, booties, and lined gloves to keep Old Man Winter at bay.

-lined gloves ready to take on the vicious combination of cold, wet and wind-chill that ends many rides.
+We have helmet-friendly hats that provide essential moisture management for your dome.
+And lined gloves ready to take on the vicious combination of cold, wet and wind-chill that ends many rides.
 They boast a water-and wind-resistant outer layer with a warm, wicking removable liner (for easy washing).
 Plus the flexible, five-finger design prevents numb digits without bulk that would hamper shifting and braking.
 You'll also want booties that slip over your cycling shoes to block the wind, water and frigid temps too.
 The soles are built to last and have cutouts for your cycling shoe cleats too.

 Up top, maximize your layering power with a warm fleece-lined vest.
 Like their lighter wind-stopping cousins, these block breezes but with heavier fabric and a cozy fleece lining for moisture transfer and maximum comfort when temperatures drop.